 All units supported through RRH funding must meet certain habitability standards prior to a participant entering into a lease for the unit.
 Program staff shall be trained in these aspects and must ensure that all units are safe and meet these specific contract requirements.
 Refer to funding requirements to determine whether a Housing Quality Standards or Housing Habitability Standards form should be used.
-[See Appendix C: Funder Eligibility and Requirement Chart].

-C: IMPLEMENTING THE CORE COMPONENTS OF RRH: FINANCIAL ASSISTANCE/RENTAL SUBSIDIES

-Financial assistance is the second core component of RRH, providing flexible assistance to cover move-in costs, deposits, and the rental assistance necessary to move out of homelessness and quickly stabilize in permanent housing.
+C: IMPLEMENTING THE CORE COMPONENTS OF RRH: FINANCIAL ASSISTANCE/RENTAL SUBSIDIES deposits, and the rental assistance necessary to move out of homelessness and quickly stabilize in permanent housing.
 A Progressive Engagement approach should be used to determine how much financial assistance is needed based on each participant's strengths and needs.
 While our community is leaving it up to each program to set its own specific rental assistance model (how initial amount/duration is set), RRH programs shall have a documented step-down Rental Assistance (RA) model and written policies and procedures that apply to all participants seeking RRH assistance using progressive engagement.